concourse/docker-image-resource/README.md

 * `pull_tag`: *Optional.*  **DEPRECATED.
 Use `get` and `load` instead.** Default `latest`.
 The tag of the repository to pull down via `pull_repository`.

+* `tag_name`: *Optional.* The tag.
+This takes precedence over `tag_file`.
+Will be prefixed/suffixed if those params are present.

-* `tag`: *Optional.* The value should be a path to a file containing the name of the tag.
+* `tag_file`: *Optional.* The value should be a path to a file containing the name of the tag.
+Will be prefixed/suffixed if those params are present.

 * `tag_prefix`: *Optional.* If specified, the tag read from the file will be prepended with this string.
 This is useful for adding `v` in front of version